Toronto Domestic Assault Lawyer

-If you have been charged with domestic assault, then you will very likely be detained by police for the purposes of a bail hearing.
-If you are released by police or on bail, you will likely have an order that requires you to abide by strict conditions that will certainly prohibit any contact directly or indirectly with the complainant (victim).
-Also as part of your conditions, you will not be permitted to attend the family residence or any known place the complainant would be.
-Such strict conditions will have to be abided by until the criminal charges are resolved.
+If you have been charged with domestic assault, you may be detained by police for a bail hearing.
+If you are released by police or on bail, you will likely have an order that requires you to abide by strict conditions that will prohibit direct or indirect contact with the complainant.
+Also, as part of your conditions, you may not be permitted to attend the family residence or any known place the complainant would be, along with other conditions.
+Such strict conditions must be abided by until the criminal charges are resolved.
 You will be provided with a first appearance court date and possibly a date to attend for fingerprints and photographs.
 It is crucial to retain a criminal lawyer at the earliest opportunity after you have been charged.

-What if the victim/complainant does not want to charge me or no longer wishes to proceed with the charges?
+What if the complainant or alleged victim does not want to charge me or no longer wishes to proceed with the charges?

 Can I change my bail conditions?

-Bail conditions may be changed in order to amend or remove a condition depending on the unique facts of the case.
-In domestic assault cases, most accused persons seek bail variations for the purposes of contacting the complainant (victim) or attending the family residence.
-If the crown does not consent/agree to the proposed changes, then the process become significantly more complicated as the accused person would only be left with the option of bringing a bail review before a judge in the Superior Court of Justice.
+Bail conditions may be changed to amend or remove a condition depending on the case’s unique facts.
+In domestic assault cases, most accused persons seek bail variations to contact the complainant (alleged victim) or attend the family residence.
+Suppose the Crown does not consent/agree to the proposed changes.
+In that case, the process becomes significantly more complicated as the accused person would only be left with the option of bringing a bail review before a judge in the Superior Court of Justice.

 What is a Peace Bond?

-A peace bond is a court order, or an agreement that an accused person enters into with the court.
+A peace bond is a court order or an agreement that an accused person enters into with the court.
 Generally, after entering into the peace bond, the Crown Attorney withdraws the criminal charges.
 As part of the agreement, the accused person must abide by certain conditions, similar to bail conditions.
-Conditions of the peace bond may include keep the peace and be of good behaviour, not to possess any weapons, not to contact the complaint, etc. Peace bonds are typically 12 months in length and are not considered a finding of guilt, which means that they do not result in a conviction.
+Conditions of the peace bond include may keeping the peace and being of good behaviour, not possessing any weapons, not contacting the complainant, etc. Peace bonds are typically 12 months in length and are not considered a finding of guilt or a criminal conviction

 What is the PAR program?

 The Partner Assault Response (PAR) program is a counselling program designed to help participants stop their violent, abusive and controlling behaviours towards their partners.
-This is the court-ordered program that many individuals who are charged with domestic assault, even if its for the first time, are responsible for not only attending but also actively participating in the 12 session program.
+This is the court-ordered program that many individuals who are charged with domestic assault, even if it’s for the first time, are responsible for not only attending but also actively participating in the 12-session program.
 Every session is evaluated by instructors who will produce a report card with written comments for the Crown Attorney to review and ultimately decide how to proceed in a matter.
-Visit www.parprogram.ca for more information about the PAR program.

 What is the benefit of participating in the PAR program?

-There are many benefits to completing the PAR program–beyond addressing the core issues of violence and improving the quality of life for you and your loved ones, accused persons who successfully complete PAR program and certainly in a better position to get that bail variation, peace bond, discharge or even withdraw they have been hoping for.
-It is crucial to understand that when you decide to enroll in the PAR program that you must not be late or miss any sessions and participate in a meaningful way.
+There are many benefits to completing the PAR program–beyond addressing the core issues of violence and improving the quality of life for you and your loved ones, accused persons who complete the PAR program are certainly in a better position to get that bail variation, peace bond, discharge or even withdrawal they have been hoping for.
+It is crucial to understand that when you decide to enroll in the PAR program, you must not be late or miss any sessions and participate in a meaningful way.